flexaihq/flexbench/README.md

 ### Terminal 2: Run FlexBench

-WARNING:

-- ensure the vLLM server is running before executing FlexBench
+WARNING: ensure the vLLM server is running before executing FlexBench
-- ensure you are in the `src/flexbench` directory

 In a second terminal, run FlexBench to connect to the vLLM server: